 When I moved out of my hometown to go to law school, my grandmother would send me packages of homemade tortillas and chocolate chip cookies.
 She sent these little tastes of home, not because there were no Mexican grandmothers making tortillas in my new town, but as a way to remind me of her love.

-She was so proud of me for daring to reach for my dreams and tortillas and cookies were one of her ways to support me.
-She also tried matchmaking anytime I took her to a routine doctor’s visit or even to the hospital in an emergency, “Hi doctor, yes I’m having trouble breathing.
+She was so proud of me for daring to reach for my dreams and homemade tortillas were one of her ways to support me.
+She also tried matchmaking.
+Anytime I took her to a routine doctor’s visit or even to the hospital in an emergency, “Hi doctor, yes I’m having trouble breathing.
 Are you married?
 No?
-Well, this is my granddaughter, she’s going to be a lawyer.”
+Good, this is my granddaughter, she’s going to be a lawyer.”
 But that’s another story.

 When I meet with families about how to distribute their estate after they pass away, they often want to make similar “I love you” gifts.
 Gifts of tortillas haven’t come up, instead its usually cash gifts to friends or loved ones.
 Sometimes these are very small gifts but they represent big love.
 This usually comes up when we are designing a trust – the most popular way to pass property in California.
 Note: If you live in California and don’t have revocable living trust and you have children or own your own home, you probably need a trust.

 One of the underlying themes with cash or care packages of tortillas and chocolate chip cookies, is that we equate these gifts with love.
 Take a scenario of a mother who leaves her son $1,000,000 and her daughter $1,000.
 Many people would ask why only $1,000 to the daughter?
 When parents do things like this is can be confusing and hurtful to their children.
-Even though they usually have some logical reason, it can feel like a slap in the face to the daughter.
-Consider also what will become of the relationship between the son and daughter?
+Even though parents usually have some logical reason, it can feel like a slap in the face to the daughter receiving only a percentage of what brother received.
+Consider also, what will become of the relationship between the son and daughter?
 Did we make the holidays tense and uncomfortable?
 Have we torn an emotional gash that will estrange the children from each other for the rest of their lives?
 We must always consider the impact of our gifting.